Edward M. Schmults

 Before joining Calyx Peak, she consulted as a scientific researcher and technical writer across multiple disciplines and fields including public health research, health and social services, biomedical research, green energy technology, and most recently, the cannabis industry.

 Director of Cultivation

-Daniel is a master level cultivator who has worked extensively on regulated cannabis cultivation operations in Nevada and Ohio.
+Daniel is a master level cultivator who has worked extensively on regulated cannabis cultivation operations in Nevada and California.
 He oversees all cultivation operations, including facility design and build-out, from fertigation to lighting and floor design; cultivation standard operating procedures (SOPs); hiring, training, and oversight of all cultivation employees.